As September's blooms bid farewell, the Marigold and Cosmos step into the limelight, revealing the tale of October's allure.

 Fun, Historical, and Interesting Facts About Marigold

-- As a popular historical beauty regimen, extracts from Marigold were used in ancient cosmetics and were believed to rejuvenate and refresh the skin.
+- As a popular historical beauty regimen, extracts from Marigold flower were used in ancient cosmetics and were believed to rejuvenate and refresh the skin.

 - The deep colors of Marigold have been used as natural dyes for fabrics in various cultures.